-Don’t miss the latest news from Meigle and Ardler Community Development Trust - sign up to receive our newsletter here!
+Don’t miss the latest news from Meigle and Ardler Community Development Trust - email comms@meigleardler.com to sign up for our newsletter here!

 A new Community Shed is opening its doors this weekend at a special drop-in event on Sunday, June 22nd, 2025.